Home

 The

-story of Nessa continues as the Rev. McDuff arrives unexpectantly.
+story of Nessa continues as the Rev. McDuff arrives unexpectedly.
 She

 had told only Ivy and Mrs.Lockett her secret -- now the whole town will